EndstoneMC/python-example-plugin/README.md

 # Endstone Python Example Plugin

-Welcome to the Example Python plugin for Endstone servers.
+Welcome to the example Python plugin for Endstone servers.

 ## Prerequisites